asumo-1xts/vitepress-linkcard/README.md

 ### `.linkcard_cache.json`

-It is generated automatically and cache all the parsed metadata.
+It is generated automatically in root dir and cache all the parsed metadata.

-You can edit it as needed, but ignoring it will increase build time.
+You can move it to `.config` directory or edit it if needed.

 ### Special handling for `github.com`